Can one hear the shape of a target zone?: Proof of Proposition 2

 and accordingly, we end with:

 Furthermore, we can verify that $W\in \mathbb{R}^{+}$ for all values of the parameter $\rho_0 >0$.
 Eq.(\ref{K2}) implies that:

-It's immediately seen that the last equation always possesses a single solution $W>0$.
+It can be immediately seen that the last equation always possesses a single solution $W \in \mathbb{R}^+$.
 Let us now examine the paper's main framework, the case where $\beta > 0$.
 In this case, for a target zone with band size $F$ and a smooth contact point $W$, we have:

 The second line of the last equation implies:

 From the last line, let us consider the equation $\Delta =0$.
 First we remember from the very definition that $\rho \geq \beta$ and hence the equation: